eernstg/typer/README.md

 In the case where `promoting` is used to return a value, we may need to perform a type cast on returned values (like `return promotedN as int`).
-The reason for this is that it is not known to the static analysis that `X` is exactly the underlying type of `typeHelper`.
+The reason for this is that it is not known to the static analysis that `X` is exactly the underlying type of `typer`.
 It is true, but we have to insist on it because the type checker can't see it.